-- Up to 50 snapshots can be stored in the snapshot list currently. - Snapshot data is stored in the browser, cleaning the browser may cause loss of snapshot data.
+Up to 50 snapshots can be stored in the snapshot list currently.

 In the left navigation bar of the Explorer page, click to enter the Snapshot page.
 You can switch graph spaces and view the historical snapshots of the corresponding graph space.
 You can also import snapshots to a canvas, download canvas snapshots to your local drive, and delete snapshots.